-CTI-1601 is currently in Phase 1 clinical development, therefore we expect to continue to incur significant expenses and operating losses for the foreseeable future.
+CTI-1601 is currently in clinical development.
+We recently completed the dosing of two phase 1 clinical trials and expect to initiate additional interventional studies of CTI-1601 in Friedreich ataxia in the first half of 2022, as well as initiate a non-interventional healthy volunteer study beginning in the second half of this year; therefore, we expect to continue to incur significant expenses and operating losses for the foreseeable future.
 We anticipate that we will continue to incur expenses, if and as we seek to:

-- Continue to advance the development of CTI-1601 through additional clinical trials, including the cost of clinical materials as well as manufacturing scale up costs; - Seek to identify and advance development of additional product candidates into clinical development and identify additional indications for our product candidates; - Seek to obtain regulatory approvals for our product candidates; - Identify, acquire or in-license other product candidates and technologies;

-- Maintain, leverage and expand our intellectual property portfolio; and - Expand our operational, financial and management systems and personnel, including personnel to support our clinical development and future commercialization efforts and our operations as a public company.
+- advance the development of CTI-1601 through additional clinical trials, including the cost of clinical materials as well as manufacturing scale up costs; - identify and advance development of additional product candidates into clinical development and identify additional indications for our product candidates; - obtain regulatory approvals for our product candidates; - identify, acquire or in-license other product candidates and technologies; - maintain, leverage, and expand our intellectual property portfolio; and - expand our operational, financial and management systems and personnel, including personnel to support our clinical development and future commercialization efforts and our operations as a public company.

 We expect to continue to generate operating losses for the foreseeable future.
-We completed the Merger on May 28, 2020 which, upon closing, provided cash, cash equivalents, restricted cash and marketable debt securities of \$42.9 million concurrent with the Private Placement which provided additional net proceeds of \$75.4 million.
-We believe that, based on our current operating plan, our cash, cash equivalents and marketable debt securities as of the filing date, we will be able to fund operations for at least twelve months.
+We completed the Merger on May 28, 2020 which, upon closing, provided cash, cash equivalents, restricted cash, and marketable debt securities of \$42.9 million concurrent with the Private Placement which provided additional net proceeds of \$75.4 million.
+In August 2020, we entered into an Equity Distribution Agreement, or the ATM Agreement, with an investment bank, in connection with the establishment of an "at-the-market" offering program under which we may sell up to an aggregate of \$50,000,000 of shares of our common stock from time to time through this investment bank, as sales agent.
+As of June 30, 2021, 11,524 shares of common stock have been sold under the Agreement for net proceeds of \$0.2 million at an average gross price per share of \$21.89.
+During the first half of 2021, no sales of common stock were sold under the ATM Agreement.
+In July 2021, the Company sold an additional 2,342,720 shares under the ATM Agreement for net proceeds of \$19.9 million.

+We believe that, based on our current operating plan, our cash, cash equivalents and marketable debt securities as of the filing date will enable us to fund operations for at least twelve months from the issuance of our interim financial statements for the quarterly period ended June 30, 2021.

-Until such time, if ever, as we can generate substantial revenue, we expect to seek additional funding through a combination of equity offerings, debt financings, other third-party funding, marketing and distribution arrangements, and other collaborations, strategic alliances and licensing arrangements.
+Until such time, if ever, as we can generate substantial revenue, we expect to seek additional funding through a combination of equity offerings, debt financings, other third-party funding, marketing and distribution arrangements, and other collaborations, strategic alliances, and licensing arrangements.
 We may not be able to obtain financing on acceptable terms, or at all, and we may not be able to enter into collaborations or other arrangements.
 The terms of any financing may adversely affect the holdings or our existing stockholders' rights.
-If we are unable to obtain additional funding, we will be forced to delay, reduce or eliminate some or all of our research and development programs, product portfolio expansion or commercialization efforts, which would adversely affect our business, or we may be unable to continue operations.
+If we are unable to obtain additional funding, we will be forced to delay, reduce, or eliminate some or all of our research and development programs, product portfolio expansion or commercialization efforts, which would adversely affect our business, or we may be unable to continue operations.